DJ Software That Works With Spotify

 Many apps work with the extensive library of Soundcloud.
 Some are Algoriddim DJay Pro (subscription required), Traktor DJ2, Blaze, and WeDJ.
 For Tidal, you can go with Serato DJ, Algoriddim apps, and Rekordbox, which are all paid apps.

-I recommend using Algoriddim Djay app, as it allows the users to directly access the libraries of Soundcloud and Tidal from its library and has some really good Djing features, making the app more fun and versatile compared to the other apps.
+I recommend using the Algoriddim Djay app, as it allows the users to directly access the libraries of Soundcloud and Tidal from its library and has some really good DJing features, making the app more fun and versatile compared to the other apps.

 Summary

 In short, you can not use any third-party DJ app or software with Spotify anymore.
-Developing or using third-party DJ apps that benefit from the Spotify library is not legal as of July 2020.
-The only exceptions are the Pacemaker app which is exclusive to iOS devices, and Spotify DJ mode, which is fun but does not offer many features for real DJing.
+Developing or using third-party Spotify DJ apps that benefit from the Spotify library is not legal as of July 2020.
+The only exceptions are the Pacemaker app and Mixonset which are exclusive to iOS devices, and Spotify DJ mode, which is fun but does not offer many features for real DJing.

 Suppose you want to use some extensive libraries for your DJing performances.
 In that case, I suggest you go with alternative music resources like Soundcloud and Tidal, which are still DJ-friendly and offer a good range of tracks for DJing.